xxthegonzxx/go_workspace/README.md

 # go_workspace

-This is a workspace that I'm currently using to learn Go.
+This is an old Go workspace.